AdobeDocs/experience-platform.de-DE/help/rtcdp/home-page-dashboards.md

 The **[!UICONTROL Datasets]** counter shows the number of datasets in the system and the amount of data in Platform.
 Dieser Zähler wird aktualisiert, sobald ein neuer Datensatz erstellt wird.

-Weiterführende Informationen zu Datensätzen finden Sie unter [Daten in Adobe Experience Platform erfassen](https://www.adobe.io/apis/experienceplatform/home/tutorials/alltutorials.html#!api-specification/markdown/narrative/tutorials/data_ingestion_tutorial/data_ingestion_tutorial.md).
+Weitere Informationen zu Datensätzen finden Sie in der Übersicht über [Datensätze](../catalog/datasets/overview.md).

 ### Profile